-The Nuyorican Poets Cafe provides performances from its East Village headquarters.
-They recently received a grant for a year long rehabilitation of their facility.
-Volunteers advised them on how to retain their audience during the interim and how to build the new audience for the future expanded programs.
+The Nuyorican Poets Café provides performances from its East Village headquarters.
+The Café recently received a grant for a yearlong rehabilitation of its facility.
+Volunteers advised the Café’s leadership on how to retain its audience during the interim and how to build the new audience for the future expanded programs.

 Juilliard School, the world’s preeminent performing arts conservatory, asked Community Partners to assess expansion options for its innovative K-12 performing arts curriculum resources.
 Our client sought advice on how to build a sustainable model and offer these resources in public schools.